China at the 1984 Summer Olympics

 The People's Republic of China competed at the 1984 Summer Olympics in Los Angeles, United States.

 It was the first appearance at the Summer Games for the country after its mostly symbolic presence at the Summer Games in 1952 during which the dispute between the Republic of China and the PRC resulted in the former withdrawing all its athletes.
 After 1952 and until these games, the PRC boycotted the Olympics due to the Taiwan's presence as the Republic of China.
 In 1984, the Republic of China competed as Chinese Taipei and the PRC competed as China.
 Due to the then ongoing Sino-Soviet split, China did not participate in the Soviet-led boycott.
-In the previous games, China participated the United States-led boycott to protest the Soviet invasion of Afghanistan in 1979, becoming the only communist country to boycott Olympics held by another communist country (Soviet Union).
+In the previous games, China participated the United States-led boycott to protest the Soviet invasion of Afghanistan in 1979.

 215 competitors, 132 men and 83 women, took part in 105 events in 19 sports.
 The first gold medal to be awarded at the Los Angeles Olympics was also the first-ever medal to be won by an athlete from China when Xu Haifeng won the 50 m Pistol event.
 Li Ning won also 6 medals in gymnastics, 3 gold, 2 silver, and 1 bronze, earning him the nickname "Prince of Gymnasts" in China.

 Medalists

-The following Chinese. competitors won medals at the games.
+The following Chinese competitors won medals at the games.
 In the by discipline sections below, medalists' names are bolded.